Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/CloudAndPortal/IntegratedWindowsAuthentication/README.md

 * Search Secure

-  Enter the URL(e.g. https://myorgiwaportal.myorg.com/gis) to your IWA-secured portal in the text field at the top of the screen.
+  Enter the URL to your IWA-secured portal in the text field at the top of the screen.
 Click the "Search Secure".
 You will be prompted for a username (including domain, such as username@DOMAIN or domain\username), and password.
 On Windows it will automatically use your current login credentials.
 If you authenticate successfully, portal item results will display in the combo box below.
 Select a web map item and click the "load web map" button to display it in the map view.

 ## How it works